RickStrahl/Westwind.Globalization/Readme.md

   }
 }
 ```
-If provided the `appsettings.json file overrides the DbResourceConfiguration.json.
+If provided the `appsettings.json file overrides `DbResourceConfiguration.json`.
 We recommend you only use one of these.

 You also need to explicitly enable localization features in ASP.NET Core using the following code in the `Startup.cs` `ConfigureServices()` method: